RileyBrown0/Homework-5/README.md

 (For future reference), this is a distributed ML pipeline: Airflow → S3 → SQS → Kubernetes consumers.

 Context: Most of the code in bulk was ran by AI, with my decisions from class material on how to structure the pipeline.
-For whatever reason I could not get the breast cancer data to work, so I ended up just generating synthetic data.
+ALSO, For whatever reason I could not get the breast cancer data to work, so I ended up just generating synthetic data, so that is why ther are additional segments.

 ---